onflow/flow-go/cmd/consensus/README.md

 1. Execution receipts are received from execution nodes.
 2. Result approvals are received from verification nodes.
-3. Execution receipts are result approvals are introduced into the memory pool.
+3. Execution receipts and result approvals are introduced into the memory pool.
 4. Execution receipts are matched with result approvals for block seal generation.
 5. Generated blocks seals are introduced into the memory pool.
 6. Execution receipts and result approvals are removed from the memory pool when a seal is generated.